-Pantry moths are fast at reproducing.
-If you have seen one, chances are high that there are many others hiding in your cabinets or may be breeding in your dry stock.
-Moths don’t grow into thin air.
-We bring them home with groceries- this is why it is very important to wash green stock before transferring into fridge.
-Air, moisture, sunlight & food to feed-on; altogether create a favorable environment for kitchen moths to grow and reproduce to infinite limits.
-Storing your staples into airtight containers help locking out the pests.
-Start with organizing your pantry with Tupperware containers if you have taken the plunge of clean sweeping moths from your pantry.
+Unintentionally, we bring them home with groceries- this is why it is very important to wash green stock before transferring into fridge.
+Air, moisture, sunlight & food to feed-on; altogether create a favorable environment for pantry moths to grow and reproduce to infinite limits.

 Avoid Buying in Bulk

-Buying in bulk saves money only when it is consumed before being spoiled.
+Buying in bulk helps save money but only when it is consumed before turning bad.
 If you have a smaller family, buying in bulk won’t be a practical idea.
 Instead you will have food canisters you rarely confront.
-Having food containers that stay untouched are a breeding ground of kitchen pests.
+Having food containers that stay untouched are the key to a breeding ground of kitchen pests.

-Flour and grains must be taken out from their initial packaging.
-Converting dry goods into airtight Tupperware containers will keep it away from kitchen intruders.
-Having opened packets of lentils, flour(s) and cereals invite moths, which could lead to severe infestation.
+Flour and grains are highly advisable to be taken out from their original packaging.
+Transferring your dry goods into airtight Tupperware containers will keep it away from kitchen intruders.
+Having opened packets of lentils, flour(s) and cereals are a tempting invitations to moths, which could lead to severe infestation.

 Keep baking soda in fridge to prevent foul smell.
 Some fruits and vegetables produce gases that rot any other raw(s) stored in the vicinity.
 Baking soda help fighting against the smells produced by the preserved.
-Bay leaves keep the moths at bay thus keeping few in your cabinets and in your Tupperware containers will keep moths at bay.
+On the other hand, bay leaves help keep the moths at bay thus keeping few in your cabinets and in your Tupperware containers will prevent them from making a home.

-After you are done, carefully trash your kitchen bins.
-If left, insects from the trash can find their way again to the pantry and cabinets.
-Wash trashcans thoroughly, before bringing them in kitchen again.
+After you are done, carefully clear off the trash in your kitchen bins.
+If left unattended, insects from the trash can find their way again to the pantry and cabinets.
+Wash your trash cans thoroughly and air them dry, before placing them in the kitchen again.